Linear-Delay Enumeration for Minimal Steiner Problems: Directed s - t path enumeration revisited

-In \Cref{algo:enum:stpath}, we traverse the enumeration tree in a depth-first manner and then need to store some information on each node for successive recursive calls.
-For each node $X$ and its child $Y$ whose associated instances are $(P, d)$ and $(P \circ Q_i, d + 1)$, respectively, we only store the subpath $Q_i$, and the entire path $P \circ Q_i$ is maintained in a global array.
-To compute the next sibling $Z$ of $Y$, we need to restore (1) path $P$, (2) path $Q$, and (3) index $i$.
-Since the entire path $P \circ Q_i$ is stored in a global array, we can compute (1) $P$ from $Q_i$ in $\order{n + m}$ time.
-From the restored path $P$, (2) path $Q$ and (3) index $i$ can be computed in $\order{n + m}$ time as well.
-By~\Cref{lem:stpath:children}, the next sibling $Z$ can be computed in $\order{n + m}$ time and space.
-As paths $Q_i$ are edge-disjoint at any nodes having the ancestor-descendant relation, the entire enumeration algorithm runs in $\order{n + m}$ space.
-Note that the algorithm can be applied to undirected graphs by simply replacing each undirected edge with two directed edges with opposite directions \footnote{Note that Birmel{\'{e}}~\etal proposed an efficient enumeration algorithm for undirected $s$-$t$ paths running in $\order{\sum_{P \in \mathcal P(s, t, G)}\size{P}}$ total time. }.
+\begin{theoremrep} \Cref{algo:enum:stpath} enumerates all $s$-$t$ paths of a directed (undirected) graph in $\order{n + m}$ delay and $\order{n + m}$ space. \end{theoremrep} \begin{proof} We first consider the space complexity.
+We traverse the enumeration tree in a depth-first manner and then need to store some information on each node for successive recursive calls.
+For each node $X$ and its child $Y$ whose associated instances are $(P, e, d, t)$ and $(P \circ Q^j_i, (v^j_i, v^j_{i+1}), d + 1, t)$, respectively, we store the subpath $Q^j_i$, the three directed edges $e$, $(v^j_i, v^j_{i+1})$, and $f$, and the loop variables $i, j$.
+Note that the entire path $P \circ Q^j_i$ and the depth $d$ are maintained in a global memory.
+To compute the next sibling $Z$ of $Y$, we need to restore path $P$ and $Q^j$.
+Since the entire path $P \circ Q^j_i$ is stored in a global memory, we can compute $P$ from $Q^j_i$ in $\order{n + m}$ time.
+From the restored path $P$ and two directed edges $e = (v^j_i, v^j_{i + 1})$ and $f$, $Q^j$ can be recomputed in $\order{n + m}$ time as well since we use the fixed directed path finding algorithm \FindSTP.
+Paths $Q^j_i$ are edge-disjoint at any nodes having the ancestor-descendant relation.
+Thus, the total space for storing information in successive recursive calls on a node $X$ is $\order{\size{P_X}}$ and the space complexity of the algorithm is $\order{n + m}$, where $P_X$ is a directed $s$-$s'$ path on $X$.

-\begin{theoremrep} \Cref{algo:enum:stpath} enumerates all $s$-$t$ paths of a directed (undirected) graph in $\order{n + m}$ delay and $\order{n + m}$ space. \end{theoremrep} \begin{proof} Here we only consider the delay of the algorithm since the space complexity is discussed in the main body of the paper.
-By \Cref{lem:stpath:children}, we can compute the next sibling in $\order{n + m}$ time.
+We next discuss the delay of the algorithm.
+We can compute paths $Q^0, Q^1, \ldots, Q^p$ in $\order{n + m}$ delay.
+For each path $Q^j$, by \Cref{lem:stpath:children}, we can compute the next sibling in $\order{n + m}$ time.
 Moreover, we output a solution in a pre-order (resp. post-order) manner if the depth of the node is even (resp. odd)\footnote{This technique is known as the alternating output method~\cite{Uno::2003}.}.
-This implies that we output at least one solution between three consecutive nodes in the depth-first search traversal of $\mathcal T$.
+Since each node output at least one solution, we output at least one solution between three consecutive nodes in the depth-first search traversal of $\mathcal T$.
 Thus, the delay of the algorithm is $\order{n + m}$. \end{proof}

 \Cref{algo:enum:stpath} can be extended to the one for enumerating paths between two disjoint subsets $S$ and $T$ of $V$.
 Let $D$ be a directed graph.
 We remove all edges directed from $v \in T$ and directed to $v \in S$.
 We then add a vertex $s$ to $D$ and an edge $(s, v)$ for each $v \in S$.
 Similarly, we also add a vertex $t$ to $D$ and an edge $(v, t)$ for each $v \in T$.
 Then, by enumerating all $s$-$t$ paths and removing $s$ and $t$ from these paths, we obtain all $S$-$T$ paths in the original graph.